 6.25.1 Applicability to language

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.25 applies to Fortran, however Fortran’s likely incorrect expressions are not those documented there.
-Some of Fortran’s issues arise because processors may extend the language with syntax that conflicts with the standard.
+Some of Fortran’s issues arise because Fortran permits processors extending the language with syntax that conflicts with the standard.

 Some processors allow an operator immediately preceding a unary operator, which should be avoided.
 This can be detected by using processor options to detect violations of the standard.
 A common mistake is to confuse intrinsic assignment (=) and pointer assignment (=>).
 Programmers sometimes assume that logical operators can be used on numeric values.